 Do not exchange money in the streets even when they offer a cheaper rate of exchange.

-Do not take pics of police or soldiers.
+Do not take pictures of police or soldiers.

 Do not fall for strangers offers.

-Know your pesos: Cuban pesos have man faces of Cuban heroes and CUC have monuments.
+Know your currency: Cuban pesos have man faces of Cuban heroes and CUC have monuments.

-Always stash cash.
+Always have cash available.
 Do not rely on credit cards or travelers checks.